RECTOR-LABS/recMEV-installer/README.md

 ## Version Information

-Current version: v0.13.4
+Current version: v0.13.5

-### New in v0.13.4
+### New in v0.13.5

+- Jupiter DEX integration for token swaps
-- New features for improved DEX integration
+- New `swap` command for executing token swaps
-- Enhanced error handling for network transactions
-- Optimized transaction submission process
-- Updated documentation with latest commands
-- Various bug fixes and performance improvements
+- Configuration options for Jupiter swap parameters
+- Enhanced config command with Jupiter swap settings

 ## Development